HOME > Sustainability > Respect the Environment > Water Resource Management

 Production Partners

-In order to reduce environmental impact in the supply chain, we strive to identify and reduce environmental impact of our core garment factories and fabric mills using the unified indicators of the apparel industry, such as The Higg Index.
-We are working with our partner sewing and material factories that account for 80% of total water consumption to achieve our goal to reduce each factory's water usage per unit* by 10% from the 2020 levels by the end of December 2025.
-As of December 31, 2022, 49% of the factories achieved a reduction of 10% or more in water usage per unit from the 2020 levels.
+We are working with our partner sewing and material factories that account for 80% of total water withdrawal to achieve our goal to reduce each factory's water withdrawal per unit* by 10% from 2020 levels by the end of December 2025.
+As of December 31, 2023, 51% of factories achieved a reduction of 10% or more in water withdrawal per unit from the 2020 levels.
+We regularly check the progress of the target factories, and from 2024 we are conducting assessments with the involvement of third-party experts,providing action plans that would lead to further improvements.
+We are also implementing training to reduce water withdrawal, and sharing the excellent initiatives of our production partners.

 * "Per unit" refers to one unit of production volume.
 The production volume is measured by kilograms, meters, the number of products (pieces), etc.